YuZhangIsCoding/StatsAnalysis/README.md

 In addition,

 * Use Weibull risk and multiply hazard by &gamma;, still Weibull
-* Use Weibull survival and diving time by &gamma;, still Weibull
+* Use Weibull survival and deviding time by &gamma;, still Weibull

 ## General hazard rate model